Japanese Public School Enrollment for Foreign Families in Fukuoka: A Step-by-Step Guide (2026)

 Can foreign children enroll without any Japanese ability?

 Yes.
-Public schools accept foreign children regardless of Japanese level, and most provide free nihongo shidou support during the first 6–12 months.
+Public schools accept foreign children regardless of Japanese level.

 How much does it cost to enroll?